crcn/sift.js/README.md

 [1, 2, 3, 4, 10].filter(test);
 ```

-For bundlers like Webpack and Rollup, operations that aren't used are omitted from application bundles via tree-shaking.
+For bundlers like `Webpack` and `Rollup`, operations that aren't used are omitted from application bundles via tree-shaking.